igorrybalka/docker-redis-proxy/README.md

   - IP or hostname to proxy connections to
 - `BACKEND_PORT`
   - The port number to proxy connections to
+- `STATS_PORT`
+  - The port number for haproxy's stats endpoint

 ### Building the Container